Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 ![Visual Studio - Fill out project details](images/VisualStudio-NewProject-3.png)

-This will create a folder named according to your Solution name, in which it will create another folder for the project, with the Project’s name you chose.
+This will create a folder named according to your Solution name, in which it will create another folder for the project, using the name you chose.

-Now, in the next dialog, you may either choose an `HttpTrigger` or a `QueueTrigger` for your Function.
-Please choose `QueueTrigger`.
+In the next dialog, choose `QueueTrigger`.

-> Please be aware that Azure PlayFab terminates PlayStream-invoked Azure Functions after 1 second, thus `QueueTrigger` is the better choice here since it will immediately yield back to Azure PlayFab.
+> Please be aware that Azure PlayFab terminates PlayStream-invoked Azure Functions using an `HttpTrigger` after 1 second, thus `QueueTrigger` is the better choice here since it will immediately yield back to Azure PlayFab.

-For the Storage Account drop-down, you may use Storage Emulator (which comes with Visual Studio or you can use the new ["Azurite"](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite), which is the new generation of the Storage Emulator) or click “Browse…” to select a Storage Account.
+For the Storage Account drop-down, you may use Storage Emulator or click “Browse…” to select a Storage Account.
 As we will need to test it with Azure PlayFab anyways, let’s go ahead and use an Azure Storage Account.
 Please click "Browse…" to create a new Storage Account:

 ![Select Functions Trigger](images/VisualStudio-NewProject-4.png)